-The Honourable Mayor of Newcastle is the custodian of the Disaster Management Plan and is responsible, through supporting departments, especially Community Services: Fire and Disaster Management, to regularly review and update the plan.
+The Honourable Mayor of Newcastle is the custodian of the Disaster Management Plan and is responsible, through supporting departments, especially Community Services:Fire and Disaster Management, to regularly review and update the plan.
 The overall vision of the plan is "Towards cutting-edge disaster risk management for safer and resilient Newcastle communities."
 The plan will also contain a disaster risk profile of the Newcastle Local Municipality thus to identify potential areas.

-The NLM Disaster Management Plan was developed in line with the requirements from the Disaster Risk Management legislation.
-As mentioned, the development thereof was guided by the NLM Disaster Management Advisory Forum which was established on the 12th of February 2013, sitting quarterly in line with the National and Provincial legislation.
-Discussed in the forums are issues such as disaster risk profiling, the objectives towards the KPAs, the related budget requirements, an analysis on climate change, mitigation and adaptation initiatives etc. These were crucial for the development of a comprehensive Disaster Management Plan that functions to give a true reflection of the Disaster Management conditions in Newcastle including the state of readiness.
+The NLM Disaster Management Plan, also referred to as "the Plan" was developed in line with the requirements from the Disaster Risk Management legislation.
+As mentioned, the development thereof was guided and drafted by the NLM Disaster Management Advisory

+Forum which was established by the Newcastle Municipality Disaster management Advisory Forum in February 2014 and adopted by full Council in August 2017.
+The plan is now due for review as per the recommendations of the same forum, in which issues such as disaster risk profiling, the objectives towards the KPAs, the related budget requirements, an analysis on climate change, mitigation and adaptation initiatives etc. form items for discussions.
+Additionally, to further adhere to the National Disaster Management Framework (Notice 57 of 2005), the NLM has made recommendations to its Council to adopt the Amajuba District Disaster Management Policy Framework.